This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please use the referral forms listed on this page to ensure appropriateness.
-They have been agreed by the Peninsula Cancer Network.
+They have been agreed by the Peninsula Cancer Alliance.

-A full pelvic examination, including speculum examination of the cervix, is recommended for patients presenting with any of the following:
+A full pelvic examination, including speculum examination of the cervix, is an important part of the required assessment for patients presenting with any of the following:

 Ovarian cancer is difficult to diagnose.
-In patients with vague, non-specific, unexplained abdominal symptoms such as:
+Carry out an abdominal palpation and consider pelvic examination where appropriate in patients with vague, non-specific, unexplained abdominal symptoms such as:

 In patients with vulval pruritus or pain, a period of 'treat, watch and wait' is reasonable.
 Active follow-up is recommended until symptoms resolve or a diagnosis is confirmed.
 If symptoms persist, the referral may be urgent or non-urgent, depending on the symptoms and the degree of concern about cancer.